Parkland Police Have Released Some 911 Calls Made During The Stoneman Douglas School Shooting

 Mother: "Oh my gosh there is somebody on the stretcher."

-Dispatcher: "Give your daughter a few more minutes they are coming through the hallway"
+Dispatcher: "Give your daughter a few more minutes they are coming through the hallway."

 Mother: "Oh my gosh. these kids."